kajtd/Blog-Portfolio/content/articles/git-remove-local-branch.md

 By using `--prune`, you will get rid of all your local branches that no longer exist on the remote.
 So, it is a great way to keep your local repo up to date!

-## Delete Branches Before Merging

-Once you've merged your branch with the parent branch, it's a good idea to delete the old one.
-It can be done very quickly - just go into your repository settings and check the right box.
-Here's an example of how to set this on GitHub.

 ## Wrapping Up

 In this article, I've covered the basics of deleting local and remote Git branches and syncing your local repository with remote changes.
 By using these commands and other [Git best practices](https://gist.github.com/luismts/495d982e8c5b1a0ced4a57cf3d93cf60), you will ensure your repo is always neat and tidy.